DataDog/integrations-core/istio/README.md

 In OpenMetrics V2, metrics are submitted more accurately by default and behave closer to Prometheus metric types.
 For example, Prometheus metrics ending in  `_count` and `_sum` are now submitted as `monotonic_count` by default.

-OpenMetrics V2 was introduced due to performance and quality issues in OpenMetrics V1.
-Some updates include native metric types support, improved configuration, and custom metric types.
+OpenMetrics V2 addresses performance and quality issues in OpenMetrics V1.
+Updates include native metric types support, improved configuration, and custom metric types.

 Set the `use_openmetrics` configuration option to `false` to use the OpenMetrics V1 implementation.
 To view the configuration parameters for OpenMetrics V1, see [the `conf.yaml.example` file][23].